KRWC

 KRWC (1360 AM) is a radio station licensed to serve Buffalo, Minnesota, United States.
 The station is owned by Donnell, Inc.

 History

 The station signed on in November 1971.
 The station used to sign off at sunset, but switched to 24 hour broadcasting on New Years Day, 2000.
 The station is a former member of the Minnesota Twins radio network.
-Since KMOM 1070 AM in Monticello, MN went off the air, KRWC is the only radio station in Wright County, MN.
+Since KMOM 1070 AM in Monticello, Minnesota went off the air, KRWC is the only radio station in Wright County, Minnesota.